andrewsinnovations/apialize/README.md

   nextValues,            // (update/patch) values to be saved

-  // Helper functions (available directly on context for convenience) applyWhere,            // Apply where conditions (overwrites existing keys) applyScope,            // Apply Sequelize scopes (when model available) applyMultipleWhere,    // Apply multiple where conditions at once applyWhereIfNotExists, // Apply conditions only if they don't exist applyScopes,           // Apply multiple scopes in sequence (when model available) removeWhere,           // Remove specific where conditions replaceWhere,          // Replace entire where clause }
+  // Helper functions (available directly on context for convenience) apply_where,            // Apply where conditions (overwrites existing keys) applyScope,            // Apply Sequelize scopes (when model available) apply_multiple_where,    // Apply multiple where conditions at once apply_where_if_not_exists, // Apply conditions only if they don't exist applyScopes,           // Apply multiple scopes in sequence (when model available) remove_where,           // Remove specific where conditions replace_where,          // Replace entire where clause }
 ```